 The employee will not be required to submit an application of any kind for an In-Position Promotion, and no eligible list will be prepared or required.

 5.151 - REQUIREMENTS FOR IN-POSITION PROMOTION.
-An employee appointed to a class in one of the career advancement series included in this regulation will progress to the next higher level class in the career advancement series, as the employee gains experience and is able to perform assignments of increased difficulty, provided that the employee:
+An employee appointed to a class in one of the designated in-position series of classes included in this regulation will progress to the next higher level class in series, as the employee gains time in grade experience in the lower level class and is able to perform assignments of increased difficulty, provided that the employee:

 5.152 - APPOINTING AUTHORITY VERIFICATION OF IN-POSITION PROMOTION.
 The appointing authority must submit written verification that the employee satisfies the five conditions named above and that the employee is eligible for In-Position Promotion no later than ten days prior to the effective date.